 The convergence of disruptive technologies is reshaping traditional industries, creating new industries, and altering the global competitive landscape.
-For instance, the convergence of AI, 3D printing, and Internet of Things (IoT) technologies is being harnessed to create self-organizing manufacturing centers and fully unmanned production lines.9 A recent survey found that 95 percent of businesses believe convergence is already impacting their industry.10 laboration, as the traditional auto industry has integrated with technology companies to utilize converging AI and IoT capabilities, transforming automobiles from a simple vehicle to a connective, self-driving computer.
+For instance, the convergence of AI, 3D printing, and Internet of Things (IoT) technologies is being harnessed to create self-organizing manufacturing centers and fully unmanned production lines.
+A recent survey found that 95 percent of businesses believe convergence is already impacting their industry.

+This convergence is melding together formerly siloed disciplines and creating a new suite of multi-disciplinary academic fields, professional specializations, and entire industries.
+The emerging autonomous vehicle (AV) industry is a prime example of such collaboration, as the traditional auto industry has integrated with technology companies to utilize converging AI and IoT capabilities, transforming automobiles from a simple vehicle to a connective, self-driving computer.
 This new type of multifaceted collaboration will be necessary to harmonize complementary advancements in various fields and confront complex global innovation challenges.
 The United States must expand its support for partnerships and programs that nurture cross-disciplinary and cross-sectoral collaboration to capitalize on this unprecedented opportunity.